erinnaschneider/weather-dashboard/README.md

         * The wind speed, in mph
         * The humidity percentage
         * The UV Index, displaying in green beneath a value of 3 and red otherwise
-    * There is a 5 day forecast that displays:
+    * There is a 5-day forecast that displays:
         * A weather icon appropriate for the forecasted weather pattern
         * The date
         * The day's temperature high, in Fahrenheit